Persistent low income

 - 8% of people in white households were in persistent low income – the lowest percentage

-- 17% of people in households in the mixed ethnic group and 15% of people in Asian households were in persistent low income
+- 16% of people in Asian households and 13% of people in Black households were in persistent low income

 4. By ethnicity (after housing costs)